Welcome To Glow It Green

 You may have to repeat this process to build your desired color, especially if your roots are white.
 Henna works as a gloss; it adheres to the hair without penetrating the shaft and doesn’t cause any damage.

-How Care For Grey Roots Dyed With Indigo/Henna!
+How to Care For Grey Roots Dyed With Indigo/Henna!

-Hair dyed with Henna and Indigo gives long-lasting, vibrant color without the damage of more commercial options, but you still need to take care of it to maintain the look and feel of the hair and the vibrancy of the color.
+Hair dyed with Henna and Indigo gives long-lasting, vibrant color without the damage of more commercial options, but you still need to take care of it to maintain the look and feel of the hair and the vibrancy of the color on your grey roots!

-Wash hair in mild, gentle natural shampoo with ingredients like Aloe and Amla that revive the texture of Henna-treated hair.
+Wash hair in mild, gentle natural shampoo* containing ingredients like Aloe and Amla, which revive the texture of Henna-treated hair.

 Or shampoo bars compatible with Henna*; you want nothing harsh that will strip the hair of its color.
 While Henna is a semi-permanent hair dye, it does fade over time.

-Condition the hair with natural conditioners with herbal ingredients to soften the hair.
-Henna can be quite drying, and Indigo slips easily from the hair, primarily if you use a lot of oil, so the right conditioner is vital.
+Condition the hair with natural conditioners* containing herbal ingredients to soften it.
+Henna can be quite drying, and Indigo slips easily from the hair, especially if you use a lot of oil, so the right conditioner is vital.

-Conditioner bars work well to get Henna and Indigo out of the hair, as you can rub them through the scalp, loosening the drying paste quickly and easily.
+Conditioner bars* work well to remove Henna and Indigo from hair.
+You can rub them through the scalp, loosening the drying paste quickly and easily.

 Concentrate the conditioner on the hair shaft, not the roots, to avoid pulling too much color from the hair and fading it.